 Peab works actively with education and support for managers and co-workers to ensure no one is discriminated or victimized at our workplaces.
 In the past few years all our employees have been educated in diversity, equal opportunity and inclusion.
 During the past year more than 1,100 (200) employees took the course.
 All new employees have to take a mandatory course which is regularly updated.
 We also have an Ethical Council which ensures that reports of victimization and discrimination are investigated by impartial expertise.
 During 2023 we updated the course in our Code of Conduct for all employees.
-By the end of 2023, 73 (12) percent of employees had taken the course.
-We also now require all employees to annually confirm that they follow our Code of Conduct.
+By the end of 2023, 73 (12) percent of employees to annually confirm that they follow our Code of Conduct.
 In order to strengthen awareness we hold tailor-made courses on competition laws and anti-corruption for certain employee groups.